Skip to content

 The Label models can raise the following exceptions during validation:

-• ValueError: Raised when validation fails for any field, such as missing required fields or invalid formats
+• ValueError: Raised when field validation fails

 Model Validators